callistaenterprise/openshift-tutorial/README.md

 [comment]: # (or:)
 [comment]: # ( )

-We can now use the cluster wide port to access the service:
+Now we can use the cluster wide port to access the service:
-(using portforwarding in Vagrant for simplified access directly from the local environment)
+(using the port forwarding setup in Vagrant above)

 	curl localhost:30090/quote?language=en
 	> {"quote":"Champagne should be cold, dry and free","language":"en"}